Illustrations of Amazon trucks

 The world of freight shipping is complex, with multiple moving parts.
-Shippers looking to move large cargo often start the process, only to then be confronted by a sea of 3PLs (third-party logistics) professionals across the domestic and international freight landscape.
+Shippers looking to move large cargo often start the process, only to then be confronted by a sea of 3PLs (third-party logistics) professionals and freight brokers across the domestic and international freight landscape.
 The different roles of each can leave some scratching their heads.
 They know they need a carrier to deliver their shipment, but do they need a broker to find one?
 What does a freight forwarding company do that is different from a freight broker?
 How would they know to choose the right one?
-In this article, we break down all there is to know about what brokerage is, why shippers use it, and how to find a successful freight broker to guarantee efficient, cost-effective freight delivery.
+In this article, we break down all there is to know about what brokerage is, why shippers use it, and how to find successful freight brokers to help you achieve efficient, cost-effective freight delivery.

-In short, the job of the freight broker is to pair shippers with carriers who can transport their cargo, ensuring the pickup is secure and cost-effective for the former.
-When connecting vendors with drivers, they help navigate and coordinate the many moving parts of the supply chain to guarantee safe and on-time delivery.
+In short, the job of freight brokers is to pair shippers with carriers who can transport their cargo, acting as a shipping broker who helps ensure the pickup is secure and cost effective for the shipper.
+When connecting vendors with drivers, they help navigate and coordinate the many moving parts of the supply chain to help keep delivery safe and on time.

 Carrier vs broker

-Typically, a freight broker will not own the freight nor the vehicles used to transport it.
+Typically, a freight broker or shipping broker will not own the freight nor the vehicles used to transport it, and most freight brokers instead focus on coordinating shipments across trusted carriers.
 Rather, they leverage their supply chain expertise in matching the needs of those who want to ship large cargo with carriers who have the right capacity at the right rates.
 The freight broker negotiates with the carrier to find the best rate for their customer, and once this is completed the carrier will be the driver who collects and delivers the goods to their destination.

 Forwarder vs broker